Grzegorz-so/Basic-API-country-raport/README.md

 - Currency symbol and name, and converted value of the currency to PLN
 - Date and time of extraction

+This repository contains three possible solutions in .py file and main.ipynb file with all three solutions together

 ***Status: Completed!***